nisbetst/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
+	* Because in the style portion of the code the class .good has been assigned blue and the class .error has been assigned red.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
+	* This is helping check to see that the string only contains letters, either uppercase or lowercase.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**
+	* Conditional statements don't rely on colons and and indenting in JavaScript.
+Rather the statement goes inside of paranthesis and the thing that should happen inside of brackets.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
+	* It refers to the rate at which the text fades out of view.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**
+	* I believe what is happening is that .ready is saying don't execute until the page is safe to manipulate or loaded. (https://api.jquery.com/ready/)

 ```js
 $(document).ready(function(){